ponmar/filedb2/README.md

 ### Prerequisites ###

+* A collection of files.
 Note that it is recommended to have a backup procedure for your file collection before running FileDB (although FileDB itself does not modify your files).

-FileDB prerequisites:
+A demo configuration and file collection is included for demo purposes.

-- .NET6
+* .NET6 desktop runtime

 ### Downloads ###